electronicarts/fonttik/README.md

 ## CONTRIBUTING

 Before you can contribute, EA must have a Contributor License Agreement (CLA) on file that has been signed by each contributor.
 You can sign here: [CLA](https://electronicarts.na1.echosign.com/public/esignWidget?wid=CBFCIBAA3AAABLblqZhByHRvZqmltGtliuExmuV-WNzlaJGPhbSRg2ufuPsM3P0QmILZjLpkGslg24-UJtek*)

+## Special thanks
+#### To the interns that have worked on this project:
+- Adrian Alvarez Bernabe
+- Esteban Restrepo Gutierrez
+- Paula Antequera Hernandez